 The best site for the basics

 Simple and straightforward, CarsDirect is all about the basics.
 You can search for used cars within a specific area based on body style, price, make, and/or model.
 Search results include offerings from both dealers and owners, with an option to view your desired car’s Carfax report.
-CarsDirect also lets you save your favorite cars and search history when deciding between different vehicles, and each search result provides a slew of images detailing the selected cars’ condition.
-Submit an inquiry about the particular make or model you’re looking at, or choose whether you’re looking for special financing.
-There are links to car dealers’ websites, as well as comprehensive maps with directions to each dealer’s location.
+When you find what you’re after, you can submit an inquiry about it to receive more details from the seller, or request special financing if needed.
+There are links to car dealers’ websites, as well as comprehensive maps with directions to each store’s location.

 The best site for classic car lovers